Best daily deals

 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-Apple's newest AirPods has more in common with the AirPods Pro than ever, so which one should you buy?
+Apple's newest AirPods has more in common with the original AirPods Pro than ever, so which one should you buy?

 By